-A week doesn’t go by that I don’t have a similar conversation with a company in the throes of an agency search process.
-They need more brand awareness, their competitors are dominating the press, and their board wants to know what the plans are to change that.
+There’s an overarching trend in the client service business.
+In fact, a week doesn’t go by in which I don’t have a similar conversation with a company in the throes of the agency search process.
+They need more brand awareness, their competitors are dominating the press, and their board wants to know what the plan is to change that.
 They’ve heard that SHIFT can solve the problem and they want to know what we’d do.

 Me: “Why do you think you’re not currently getting the type of coverage you need and want?”